 Math instructional design to teachers and ELA instructional design support provided to teachers via a consultant (Tom Donahue).
 Test scores increased in math from 16/17-17/18.
-ELA implementation during the 2018/19 year.
+ELA implementation during the 2018/19 year will be reviewed and evaluated.
+We will continue to modify instruction until we see results.